LoginRadius/engineering-portal/content/blog/three-ways-to-do-crud-operations-on-redis/index.md

 From here, CRUD operations are relatively straightforward.
 Key-value pair creation can be done by using the ADD KEY button.
 This will prompt for the type of key-value pair to be added (Hash, String, JSON, etc.) and the data that will be stored with the key.

 If a specific key is required to be queried, fill in the field next to the blue filter icon with search criteria, then click the icon.
-It will prompt for the type of data stored with the key, and the results will be displayed.
+It will prompt the type of data stored with the key, and the results will be displayed.

 ![Filter](filter.png)